michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0120.md

 ### Definition
 - adj: of very great significance
 ### Family
+- momentous: momentously, momentousness+
-momentous: momentously, momentousness+;moment: momentaneous, momentary, momentous, moments;momentary: momentarily
+- moment: momentaneous, momentary, momentous, moments
+- momentary: momentarily
 ### Examples
 - The National Defense Authorization Act, a year-end policy bill encompassing virtually every aspect of the U.S. military, contained two provisions with potentially momentous consequences.
 - It represents a momentous victory for President Bashar Assad and a crushing defeat for Syria's opposition, which will struggle to forge a way forward.